vanioinformatika/easydao/README.md

 > You can find the results of the code generation in **&lt;generatedSourcePath&gt;/metadata.txt.** It contains several useful information about your database, **and you can easily define replacement files based on its content.**

-See the example application, that uses this maven plugin: https://github.com/vanioinformatika/easydao-using-dao
+See the example application, that uses this maven plugin.

 ## Setting Maven settings.xml